CyberSys/Male-Poon/README.md

 The shared Unified XUL Platform-Fixed source code is referenced here as a git submodule contained in the `platform/` directory and is required to build the application.

 Note: I have removed all proprietary Pale Moon branding.
 As such, this repository does not violate any copyrights imposed by Moonchild Productions.
 Any copyright claims submitted against this repo are false.
-In addition, the rights to the MPL licensed Pale Moon code cannot be revoked from me like they were from MyPal as I'm not distributing any binaries.
+In addition, the rights to the MPL licensed Pale Moon code cannot be revoked from me as it is very clear which commit corresponds to each Linux binary.

 ## Changes compared to Pale Moon:
 * Branding changed from Pale Moon to Male Poon. kek.